klis87/redux-requests/packages/redux-saga-requests/README.md

 to be fired automatically.
 Then, depending on the outcome, either corresponding success, error, or abort action will be dispatched.
 In the next paragraphs there will be more information about request actions, but for now know, that request actions are powered by so called drivers.
 You set drivers in `handleRequest` function.
-There are officially supported Axios, Fetch API, GraphQL and mock drivers, but it is very easy to write your own driver.
+There are officially supported Axios, Fetch API, GraphQL, promise and mock drivers, but it is very easy to write your own driver.
 Just pick whatever you prefer.
 The key to understand is that if you know how to use Fetch API, you know how to use Fetch API driver.
 A config object you would pass to `fetch` function, now you attach to `request` key inside a request action.
 Another information which will